-When taking a vacation to the Florida Keys, you may be envisioning the bright white sand beaches in Florida.
+When taking a vacation to the best beaches in Florida Keys, you may be envisioning the bright white sand beaches and palm trees in Florida.
 However, even the best beaches in Florida Keys are not going to be a powdery white sand.

 Below, we list the best beaches in the Keys after taking some time to scope them out.
 I even listed what we feel is the very best beach in Key West and our pick for the best beaches in the Florida Keys for families.